briancaffey/briancaffey.github.io/content/2021/10/02/sharing-a-dev-article-everywhere.md

 - write articles in Markdown
 - Use Vue components in Markdown
-- write custom frontmatter that can be used to query Markdown articles using an API
+- write custom front-matter that can be used to query Markdown articles using an API

 ### Articles and Folder Structure

-Nuxt uses a folder structure that automatically generates routes.
+Nuxt uses a folder structure that automatically generates routes and helps you organize components, pages and layouts.
 Here is the folder structure for my personal website's repository:

 ```
 $ tree -L 1 .